 Abstract of the Presentation

 This talk explores contemporary efforts to bridge Indigenous knowledge and modern science, with a focus on land use and natural resource management as key examples.
-It examines how this dialogue contributes to the decolonization process in Taiwan, a region shaped by its unique colonial history and geopolitical context.
+It also examines how this dialogue contributes to the decolonization process in Taiwan.

-The talk traces the impact of settler colonialism on Taiwan's current land management system and the emergence of Indigenous knowledge studies.
-It also highlights the challenges and outcomes of fostering collaboration between Indigenous knowledge and modern science, drawing from the speaker's research and development projects in Taiwan.
+The talk begins by tracing the impact of settler colonialism on Taiwan’s current land management system and recent emergence of Indigenous knowledge studies.
+It then analyzes the issues, outcomes, and challenges involved in fostering dialogue and collaboration between Indigenous knowledge and modern science, drawing from the speaker’s research and engagement of the development projects.
+Furthermore, it examines how these challenges relate to Taiwan’s specific history of settler colonialism.

 Guest Speaker